mattleinwand/blog/content/post/windows.md

 ---
 date: '2021-06-23T14:00:00+0000'
-description: This blog post explores how to maximize your efficiency in working with large datasetes using `windows`, `aligned_windows` and `values` queries (Photo credit Roald Dahl).
+description: This blog post explores three API calls for querying time series data: `windows`, `aligned_windows` and `values`
 featuredImage: '/assets/images/post/windows/bfg_book.png'
 tags:
 - ni4ai-tutorials
-title: Working with big data
+title: Querying Time Series
 author: laurel
 ---

+The term "Big Data" refers to data too large to be analyzed using conventional methods.
+A conventional technique might be, for example, to load data from CSV into memory in order to perform operations on it.
+With big data, this approach will quickly overwhelm most computing environments.

+This blog post describes three user-friendly approaches to querying time series data, including workflows that will make working with big data more approachable for users of all skill levels.

+Photo credit: The BFG (Big Friendly Giant) by Roald Dahl.

 # Windows, aligned windows, and values

-This tutorial offers a guide on using the PredictiveGrid to work wtih VERY big data sets.

-When working with high-resolution time series data, seemingly simple tasks can quickly become intractable.
-The reason for this is that the volume of data exceeds the computational limits of most most computing environments.
+When working with high-resolution time series data, performing operations using seemingly small windows of data (e.g., one week) can quickly overwhelm most computing environments.

-Here, we'll describe three methods for querying data in PredictiveGrid.
+Below, we'll describe three methods for querying data in PredictiveGrid.
 In practice none of these is "better" than another -- there is a time and a place for each.
 This post will weigh the relative advantages of each approach.

 ### Functions used
 - `stream.values()`